Aanand Vardhan

 Aanand Vardhan is an Indian actor who appears in Telugu films.
-He has appeared in more than twenty films as a child actor.
-He debuted in a lead role with Nidurinchu Jahapana (2025).
+He is the grandson of noted playback singer P. B. Srinivas.
+He appeared in more than twenty films as a child actor before debuting in a lead role with Nidurinchu Jahapana (2025).

-Early life
+Early life and education

-He is the grandson of the famous playback singer P. B. Srinivas.
+Vardhan was born in Hyderabad, Telangana, India.
+His grandfather is Telugu playback singer P. B. Srinivas.
 His father is a chartered accountant.
 His father used to frequently tell him stories from Ramayana, so he learnt them by heart, and coincidentally started his child artist career with a role in Ramayanam.
 His grandfather also wanted to see him as an actor.